Bachelor of Science Legal Studies: Political Science 120 Credits | School of Social and Behavioral Sciences | Dobbs Ferry

 Legal Studies: Political Science Overview

 Are you interested in politics, the law, business, or government?
-Then Mercy College’s four-year Legal Studies with a Specialization in Political Science Program is for you.
+Then Mercy University’s four-year Legal Studies with a Specialization in Political Science Program is for you.
 Leading to a Bachelor of Science degree, the program is for students interested in law school, or a career in politics and public administration, or in pursuing a graduate degree.

 You’ll develop analytical, writing and oral advocacy skills and will be introduced to the skills necessary to resolve conflict such as: mediation, negotiation and arbitration.